open-cogsci/osdoc/content/getting-started/03-running-from-source.md

 Then you repeat the first command and MacPorts should be on its way again.

 #### Expyriment and Psychopy backends
-Next to the legacy backend which is based on pygame, OpenSesame also offers you to option of using expyriment or psychopy.
+Next to the legacy backend, which is based on pygame, OpenSesame also offers you the option of using expyriment or psychopy.
 In contrast to the legacy backend, both of these backends are hardware accelerated (OpenGL) and should have increased timing precision.
-You can use pip to install the other two backends.
-To install pip, execute the following command:
+You can use the python package manager 'pip' to install the other two backends.
+If you don't have pip installed, you can do so by executing the following command:

 	sudo port install py27-pip